 Illustrated by Anne Kennedy

-This book helps young children understand why they are sad how to talk to God about it.
-Using age-appropriate words and solid biblical truth that understands a child’s hurting heart, the book includes interactive resources to help little ones create a memory book of the loved one’s life.
+This picture book helps young children understand why they are sad how to talk to God about it.
+Using age-appropriate words and solid biblical truth that understands a child’s hurting heart, Someone I Love Died includes interactive resources to help little ones create a memory book of the loved one’s life.
 Available here.

 6. Tales of the Kingdom by David & Karin R. Mains

 Book One of a Trilogy

 In this classic and much beloved allegorical tale, we follow the exploits of Scarboy and his life in the Enchanted City, where the “imperfect” are cast away and orphans are enslaved.
 Scarboy manages to escape the evil Enchanter to safety in Great Park, but has yet to confront his greatest fear-and he’ll need enormous courage to conquer it!

 Through twelve stories that build upon each other yet work individually as bedtime stories, the authors display wonderful truths about God, mankind, sin, the need for a savior, and the beauty of God’s grace in the gospel.
 All this is done in a way that enthralls young and old readers alike.

 Though not specifically about death, the stories have a similar value as fairy tales in addressing the common fears and desires of all people, and provides pointers towards our need for redemption and God’s grace.
 Highly recommended.
 Available here.